pakrym/pipelines/pipelines.md

         var bytesRead = await stream.ReadAsync(buffer, bytesBuffered, buffer.Length - bytesBuffered);
         if (bytesRead == 0)
         {
+            // EOF
             break;
         }
-        bytesBuffered += bytesRead;
+        // Keep track of the amount of buffered bytes bytesBuffered += bytesRead;

-        var linePosition = Array.IndexOf(buffer, (byte)'\n', 0, bytesBuffered);
+        // Look for a EOL in the buffered data var linePosition = Array.IndexOf(buffer, (byte)'\n', 0, bytesBuffered);

         if (linePosition >= 0)
         {
+            // Process the line
             ProcessLine(buffer, 0, linePosition);

+            // Reset the buffered data
             bytesBuffered = 0;
         }
     }